p4lang/open-p4studio/docs/P4-Compilation.md

 While in theory the build directories for P4 programs' compilation can be located anywhere, it is quite common to keep them under `$SDE/build/p4-build`.

-During the program optimization, it is not uncommon to try various variants of the same program, different compiler options or different pre-processor settings and then compare them.
+During the program optimization, it is not uncommon to try multiple variants of the same program, different compiler options or different pre-processor settings and then compare them.
 In this case, it is customary to name a build directory as `$SDE/build/p4-build/my_program.variant1` or similar.
 This way you can keep as many compilation variants of the same program side-by-side if you want.

 ### P4_14 program compilation